anslan/BGE_biomonitoring_wf/docs/6bioinfo_ITS.rst

 Fungi/ITS
 *********

+| This is executable step-by-step pipeline for **rRNA ITS1/ITS2** amplicon data analyses from Illumina sequencing machine.
+|
-The below **full bioinformatics workflow can be run through XXX**, but see also subsections below for step-by-setp scripts.
+| The **full bioinformatics workflow can be automatically run through** `PipeCraft2 <https://pipecraft2-manual.readthedocs.io/en/latest/>`_ (v1.1.0; releasing this soon, with a tutorial),
+| which implemets also various error handling processes and sequence summary statistics (lacking here in step-by-step code).
+|
+| The bioinformatic workflow results in amplicon sequence variants (ASVs) and well as operational taxonomic units (OTUs).

 +----------------------------------------------+--------------+---------+
 | Process                                      | Software     | Version |